What We Do

 - Academic performance, development, promotion, reward and recognition: creating opportunities for academic staff to innovate and improve the learning experience, deliver growth in academic capability, enable the delivery of outstanding research outputs, and enable staff to partner with current and emerging industry sectors.

-Chancellery (Academicl) support and facilitate the achievement of the vision and strategic priorities contained in Growing Esteem 2015-2020.
+Chancellery (Academic) support and facilitate the achievement of the vision and strategic priorities contained in Advancing Melbourne.

-Contained in Growing Esteem 2015-2020 are the strategic priorities for Teaching, Learning and the Student Experience.
+Contained in Advancing Melbourne are the strategic priorities for Teaching, Learning and the Student Experience.
 These strategic priorities are particularly relevant to the direction and aims of Chancellery (Academic) portfolio and provide a framework for working with our partners across the University.

 |High quality learning and teaching||